 Tree Planting & Staking

 Certain trees and large bushes need to be supported because of their size.
-When the stakes used for supporting such trees and bushes are correctly employed, they can be hidden and used for only a short period of time, until the tree becomes established.
-The choice of trees we can plant in our garden is endless!
+When the stakes used for supporting such trees and bushes are correctly employed, they can be hidden.
+They can also be used for only a short period of time, until the tree becomes established.
+The choice of trees we can plant in your garden is endless!

 - Thrive in each particular soil?

 - Mature to the desired height of the customers choosing?

 - Tolerate sunny or exposed areas in a garden?